umbraco-community/awesome-umbraco/README.md

 * [SEO Checker*](http://soetemansoftware.nl/seo-checker) - find common SEO issues in your Umbraco website.
 * [Nested Content](https://our.umbraco.org/projects/backoffice-extensions/nested-content/) - list editing property-editor, uses doc types to define the list item blue prints.
 * [SEO Metadata](https://our.umbraco.org/projects/backoffice-extensions/seo-metadata-for-umbraco/) - Property-editor for maintaining SEO metadata against your DocTypes.
+* [Skybrud.LinkPicker](https://github.com/skybrud/Skybrud.LinkPicker) - a configurable link picker that can be used as either a property editor or grid editor.
+Supports selecting content, media or specify external URLs.
+* [Skybrud.ImagePicker](https://github.com/skybrud/Skybrud.ImagePicker) - a configurable image picker that can be used as either a property editor or grid editor.
+Each image can be supplemented with a title, description and/or link.

 ## Developer tools